 As you can see, red sharpness halves your damage, so keep your weapon nice and sharp to keep the damage up!
-In previous games, sharpness levels can go up to purple (even sky blue in a couple of games), but for now there is no weapon in the game with purple sharpness.
+In previous games, sharpness levels can go up to purple (even sky blue in a couple of games), but there is no weapon in the game with purple sharpness for now.

 |Handicraft||Increases your weapon's sharpness gauge, so it's useful if you want to reach higher sharpness levels!|

 |Mind's Eye||Can reduce the chance or completely prevent your attacks getting deflected.
 It also increases your damage against targets that have hard skin!|

 |Razor Sharp||Has a small chance to prevent your weapon from losing sharpness.|

 |Master's Touch||Has a chance to prevent your weapon from losing sharpness when you do critical damage (yellow numbers).
 Goes great with high Affinity builds!|